ZoDSeR97/Social_App/README.md

 ## ☢️ Loosely connection
 At the moment the backend connect to front end through ID generated from Clerk.

+Backend and Frontend Handshake through Clerk JWT

 This should be sufficient for now.

-Supposely Back end and Front end need to connect through JWT but there are lack of official documentations on ASP.Net.
+<strike>Supposely Back end and Front end need to connect through JWT but there are lack of official documentations on ASP.Net.</strike>

+(We are no longer relies on ASP.Net to generate its own JWT, only Authenticate JWT from our Clerk or not)

 ## :white_check_mark: Requirements
 We are using MySQL in this journey